 - Signing of the air transport agreement (17 December)

 - UK initiated the withdrawal process from the EU under Article 50 of the Treaty on European Union, withdrawal date originally set for: 29.03.2019 (29 march)

 - Adoption of 'Mind the gap' strategy by the Federal Council (19 October)

 - UK's vote on withdrawal from the EU (23 June, leave: 51.9%)

 The 11-month Brexit transition period agreed between London and Brussels expired on 31 December 2020, at which point the UK left the single market and customs union and EU international agreements ceased to apply in relation to the UK.
 This means that Switzerland and the UK moved to a new stage in their relations.
 Although the Switzerland-EU agreements continued to apply to the UK throughout the transition period, they ceased to apply from 2021 onwards.
 As of 2021, the follow-up arrangements apply, among them several new Switzerland-UK agreements.

 These new solutions emerged on the Swiss side from the Mind the Gap strategy adopted by the Federal Council in October 2016, a few months after the Brexit vote on 23 June of that year.
 The objective of the Mind the Gap strategy was to safeguard and, where possible, build on the rights and obligations applicable between Switzerland and the UK.
 The Federal Council set up an FDFA-led interdepartmental steering group to coordinate the strategy.

 Switzerland and the UK were largely able to retain their existing legal relationship.
-All in all, the Federal Council negotiated seven agreements with the UK government.
+All in all, the Federal Council negotiated nine agreements with the UK government.